ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ### User for Prometheus metrics exporter

-Running in the same pod as the Valkey server, there is going to be a Prometheus metrics exporter module that will use the `default` Valkey user to access the metrics from the Valkey instance.
+Running in the same pod as the Valkey server, there is going to be a Prometheus metrics exporter module using the `default` Valkey user to access the metrics from the Valkey instance.
 The problem is that you have to duplicate the default user's credentials to make them available as environment variables for this exporter module:

 1. Create a `default_user_env.properties` under the `secrets` folder: